PRTG Manual: Map Designer

 This category offers different graph styles in several dimensions and detail.
 You can also select graphs including a legend or sensor states.

 Add some simple geometric shapes to your map.
-The items shown in this tab are always the same; the range displayed does not depend on the selected object in the Object field above.
+The items in this section do not depend on the selected object in the Device Tree.

 - Top 10